-- Peel Holdings on a number of large housing sites in the North West and Salford, including advising on the strategy for renewal of unimplemented parts of existing consents, securing new consents and renegotiating Section106 requirements, and project managing planning appeals through the inquiry process.
+- Peel Holdings on a number of large housebuilding sites in the north west and Salford, including advising on the strategy for renewal of unimplemented parts of existing consents, securing new consents and renegotiating Section106 requirements, and project managing planning appeals through the inquiry process;

-Story Homes in relation to 20+ Section 106 agreements.
+- Story Homes in relation to over 20 Section 106 agreements;

-Canterbury City Council in relation to the regeneration of a city centre site for a mixed use development.
+- Canterbury City Council in relation to the regeneration of a city centre site for a mixed use development; and

 Kathryn joined Shoosmiths in 2013, having previously worked at Eversheds, DWF and Semple Fraser.
-She also spent 6 years working in-house for Preston and then St Helens Councils – a mix of public and private experience that clients find invaluable, as it provides empathy, insights and scope for innovation for projects at the public/private interface.
+She also spent six years working in-house for Preston and then St Helens Councils, a mix of public and private experience that clients find invaluable, as it provides empathy, insights and scope for innovation for projects at the public/private interface.

 She is a Legal Associate Member of the Royal Town Planning Institute.